ireaneus/CDI/NTSurveyActs.md

 ---

-## The Witness to the Uttermost Part of the Earth vs. 13:1-28:31
+## IV.
+The Witness to the Uttermost Part of the Earth vs. 13:1-28:31

 **Chapter 13**
 **_In Chapter 13, Luke_** describes the first missionary journey of Paul and Barnabas, proclaiming Jesus as the Messiah (*vs. 13:1-52*). **_Christ is presented as_** the light for the Gentiles and fulfillment of God’s promises (*vs. 13:46-47*). **_Believers should_** share the gospel boldly, even amidst rejection (*vs. 13:50-52*).